osTicket/osTicket/README.md

 are available on the [download page](http://osticket.com/download).
 If you do not see your language there, join the [Crowdin](http://i18n.osticket.com) project and request to have your language added.
-Languages which reach 100% translated are are significantly reviewed will be made available on the osTicket download page.
+Languages which reach 100% translated are significantly reviewed will be made available on the osTicket download page.

 The software can also be translated in place in our [JIPT site]